nuxeo-archives/nuxeo-jsf2-migration/README.md

    or
    + path to a single xhtml file (must not set -r option)

+## Versions

+The naming of releases follows the convention: `XX.YY.AABB`, where:
+- XX represents the major number of the release.
+- YY represents the minor number of the release.
+- AA represents the underlying Nuxeo version.
+- BB represents the underlying Nuxeo Hot Fix version.

+For example, a release which uses Nuxeo `6.0-HF31` will end with `.6031`.

 ## How to add a new rule

 The migration rules are defined in the enumeration EnumTypeMigration.
 To add a new rule, just add a new entry in the enumeration.